ltvmoon/voice-pro/docs/README.eng.md

 Thank you,
 ABUS Customer Service

-- If you want to participate in and help us with this project, feel free to create an [Issues](https://github.com/abus-aikorea/voice-pro/issues)
+- If you want to participate in and help us with this project, feel free to create an [Issues](https://github.com/abus-aikorea/voice-pro/issues).
 - If something goes wrong, please submit a [Pull requests](https://github.com/abus-aikorea/voice-pro/pulls) to improve this project.
 - Any type of contribution is welcome.
-- For inquiries related to purchases, business partnerships, technical tuning, investments, and other matters, please contact us by email. (<abus.aikorea@gmail.com>)."
+- For inquiries related to purchases, business partnerships, technical tuning, investments, and other matters, please contact us by email (<abus.aikorea@gmail.com>).
 - If you like this project, please star this repository.
 We would greatly appreciate it. ⭐⭐⭐
 - You can support Voice-Pro with a donation here:
 </a>